 - Technical assistance and capacity-building in air transport resilience

-- Support for the drafting of Terms of Reference for the vulnerability assessment of targeted airport infrastructure in Haiti, Dominica, and Saint Lucia.
+- Support for the drafting of Terms of Reference for the vulnerability assessment of targeted airport infrastructure in Haiti, Grenada, and Saint Lucia.

-- Data collection, testing, and support to drafting Terms of Reference for the feasibility study of resilient pavement in selected airport infrastructure in Haiti, Dominica, and Saint Lucia.
+- Data collection, testing, and support to drafting Terms of Reference for the feasibility study of resilient pavement in selected airport infrastructure in Haiti, Grenada, and Saint Lucia.

 In Saint Lucia, technical assistance was provided to the Saint Lucia Air and Sea Ports Authority to support the drafting of terms of reference for the vulnerability assessment of targeted airport infrastructure, including the Hewanorra International Airport.
-This enabled the integration of international best practice requirements to improve the resilience of this airport, including design considerations for resilient pavement, flood mitigation options, and integrated drainage infrastructure.
-In Haiti, terms of reference were also drafted to support the procurement and supervision design services and works for airport infrastructure improvement in Port-au-Prince and Cap-Haïtien.
+The terms of reference for the design and supervision services for this airfield’s improvement is under final revision and activities are expected to be launched by August 2021.
+These activities will provide detailed understanding of the pavement quality in this airport and provide enhanced technical quality of the infrastructure.
+In Haiti, terms of reference were finalized to support the procurement and supervision design services and works for airport infrastructure improvement in Port-au-Prince and Cap-Haïtien.
 This will include among others: (i) for the Port-au-Prince International Airport: the construction of a new taxiway, the extension of a parking apron, and the construction of Runway End Safety Areas; (ii) for the Cap-Haïtien International Airport: the rehabilitation of runway pavement; and (iii) for both airports: drainage system improvement.
-Several sessions were organized with relevant government authorities in Saint Lucia and Haiti to present and outline the methodology of these terms of reference, leading to the training of a total of 14 people, including three women.

 Partnerships and Coordination

-The activities in this project are implemented in close coordination with the World Bank-funded CATCOP, and from a local perspective with the regulatory and airport authorities in Haiti, Dominica, and Saint Lucia.
+The activities in this project are implemented in close coordination with the World Bank-funded CATCOP, and from a local perspective with the regulatory and airport authorities in Haiti, Grenada, and Saint Lucia.